Universal structure of objective states in all fundamental causal theories: Classical sub-theories

-Finite-dimensional classical theory is the theory of probability distributions over a finite set.
-Here states are probability distributions, and effects are \emph{all} the linear functionals on probability distributions that yield a number in $\left[0,1\right]$.
-In particular, the unique deterministic effect is the row-vector $u=\left( \right)$, which yields 1 for all probability distributions.
-Geometrically, the state space is a simplex, with point-like probability distributions ($\left( \right)^{T}$ and its permutations) as vertices (fig.~\ref{fig:simplices}).

-One of the most notable features of classical theory is that classical pure states can be jointly distinguished in a single-shot measurement.
-This means that, if we do not know which classical pure state was prepared, there is a measurement that identifies the state with certainty.
+The states of finite-dimensional classical theory are probability distributions over a finite set, and the effects are \emph{all} the linear functionals that yield a number in $\left[0,1\right]$ on states.
+A most notable feature of classical theory is that classical pure states can be jointly perfectly distinguished in a single-shot measurement.